saikot-paul/BlackJack/README.md

   * Show actual cards instead of numbers

 * Deployment:
-  * Figure out how to deploy on AWS/GCP
+  * ~Figure out how to deploy on AWS/GCP~
+    * Solution: Used AWS Amplify to host, by linking existing GitHub Repo